OAbouHajar/projectEIH/body-detect/README.md

     $ python eihIR.py in

+And this will change the calculations in the file [post-data-to-api.py](https://github.com/OAbouHajar/projectEIH/blob/master/body-detect/post-data-to-api.py) in the following code.

+`
+if args["numberOUT"] is not None:
+    ## add the number coming from the API to the number coming from the RassPi
+    newNumber = preNumber- currentNumberOUT elif args["numberIN"] is not None:
+    newNumber = preNumber + currentNumberIN
+`

 ***To Run the Project In The Both Direction, You need One Software Package and Two Hardware Set***
 ***As It's Shown In The Picture***